Quasi-Trefftz spaces for a first-order formulation of the Helmholtz equation

-{\bf Abstract}\\ This work is the first step in the development of quasi-Trefftz methods for first-order differential systems.
-It focuses on discrete quasi-Trefftz spaces, starting from their definition and including construction of corresponding bases together with their computational aspect.
+{\bf Abstract}\\ This work is concerned with the development of quasi-Trefftz methods for first-order differential systems.
+It focuses on discrete quasi-Trefftz spaces, starting from their definition and including the construction of corresponding bases together with their computational aspect.

+This is the first attempt at constructing quasi-Trefftz bases for a problem governed by a first-order system without relying on an auxiliary scalar equation.
+A decoupling approach, with a second order scalar equation for the one unknown, is proposed here simply as a point of comparison to this new approach.